YahanCU/Football-analytics-project/README.md

 ![compareplayer](https://github.com/YahanCU/Project-for-tools/blob/master/images/part2-1.png)

+First from the bar chart, we can easily compare players’current performance and future performance according to overall rate and potential separately.
+Also based on age, we could learn which one player has a longer career.
+Those differences may finally determine which player has a higher value, which has been presented in labels next to names.

+Then, from the radar graph, we could have a clear view of differences in two players’ capability.
+For example, Ronaldo is significantly better than Neymar in two aspects, Shot power and strength, while Neymar is little better than Rnaldo about Dribbing and Acceleration.
+In the different formation, the differences of those players’skills may lead to the game to be won or lost.

 ●	Second, we can compare any two clubs by function club_compare().

 This function will require input at first.
 Following the hint("Enter two clubs' names you want to compare(separated by ',')), the function will automatically extract parameters: